How To Prepare For Your Upcoming Session

 What age is best to photograph newborns?

-Typically the best age is between 5-15 days new.
+Typically the best age is between 1-2 weeks old.
 During this time newborns are still very sleepy and easier to pose.
 They don't mind you moving them around from pose to pose while they rest at that age.
 However, this is not to say we can't photograph an older baby, you should just know that once they are beyond this "new" stage, we may not be able to get certain poses.

 How will I see my images after the session and what if I want more?

 A few days after your session I upload the images to a proofing gallery.
 This gallery will be lightly edited, with watermarked images.
 These images are not for download but just to select your finals.
 In the gallery you receive there will be an option to 'star' your favourite images.
 Once selected please let me know - thats how ill be able to see what images are your favourites.
 Then I fully edit your selections and send them back in a new, downloadable gallery.
 If you like extra images - no worries!
-Extra digitals are for purchase at $15 an image, or 5 extra images for $70.
+Extra digitals are for purchase at $35 an image, or 5 for $115.
+Please note I do not give out unedited images.
+All images edited or not cost the same.